ultrasaurus/test-first-teaching/learn_ruby/hello/index.md

               got: "whuh?" (using ==)
        # ./hello/hello_spec.rb:5:in `block (2 levels) in <top (required)>'

 Correct this by changing "whuh?" to "Hello!".
 Save it.
-Run the spec again.
+Run the test again.

 ## Watch it pass!